camunda/camunda-docs/docs/reference/feel/what-is-feel.md

 title: What is FEEL?
 ---

-FEEL (Friendly Enough Expression Language) is a part of the [DMN specification](http://www.omg.org/spec/DMN/) of the OMG.
-It is designed to write expressions for decision tables and literal expressions in a simple way what can easily understand by business professionals and developers.
+Friendly Enough Expression Language (FEEL) is a part of the [DMN specification](http://www.omg.org/spec/DMN/) of the OMG.
+It is designed to write expressions for decision tables and literal expressions in a simple way that is easily understood by business professionals and developers.

-## Unary Tests vs. Expression
+## Unary tests vs. expression

 FEEL has two entry points: unary-tests and expressions.

-### Unary Tests
+### Unary tests

 Unary-Tests can be used only for input entries of a decision table.
 They are a special kind of expression with a different grammar.
 The expression gets the value of the input expression implicitly as the first argument.
 The result of the expression must be either `true` or `false`.